What is Rooted in Jesus?

 Rooted in Jesus is normally introduced to a whole diocese or area, at the invitation of the bishop or denominational leader, by a team of ministers from the UK and Africa.
 Because Rooted in Jesus is as much a method as a course, this has proved the best way of establishing it effectively.
 Groups are led by pastors, evangelists or catechists, and newly commissioned lay leaders, both men and women.
 Many of these groups have seen people becoming Christians, experiencing answered prayer, deepening their commitment to one another and to the church, and living changed lives.
 There is a companion Rooted in Jesus Junior course for use in Sunday Schools.

-Over the last 16 years Rooted in Jesus has spread to over 80 dioceses and networks in 16 African countries; we estimate that over 100,000 people have been trained to lead groups, and some 150,000 people have participated in the programme during that time.
+Over the last 20 years Rooted in Jesus has been introduced to over 100 dioceses and networks in 18 African countries; over 18,000 people have been trained to lead groups, and some 150,000 people have participated in the programme during that time.

 Who runs Rooted in Jesus?

-In Tanzania Rooted in Jesus is overseen by Bishop Stanley Hotay of the Diocese of Mount Kilimanjaro, and in South Africa by Trevor Pearce of Growing the Church, based in Cape Town.
+In Tanzania Rooted in Jesus is overseen by Bishop Stanley Hotay of the Diocese of Mount Kilimanjaro, and in South Africa by Bruce Woolley of Growing the Church, based in the Diocese of Natal.

 How does Rooted in Jesus work?